 How do the the Esteve/R.Fernandez 70 and the Esteve 8 models compare?
 Both have solid wood soundboard, solid wood back and sides and an ebony fingerboard.
 Both have real bone nut and saddle, both have the same deluxe tuners. bothe have the same head design and the same dimensions.
 The Esteve 8 has an ebony insert in the neck, and wood purfling around bothe the face and back--the R.Fernandez 70 has only wood purfling around the face.
 The Esteve has a 5 strut fan bracing plus 2 chevron stiffing braces at the bottom of the soundboard.
 The R.Fernandez has a 5 strut bracing system but without the 2 chevron stiffening braces.
 What does this mean?
 It means that the Esteve has a slightly stiffer soundboard and therefore more of a "classical" sound and string feel.
 The R.Fernandez has a slightly more flexible soundboard which is more towardflamenco, bossa nova, fusion or jazz styles.

 Esteve/Manuel Adalid models

 Esteve/Manuel Adalid 9C/B replaces the 9C--it has some wooden and some carbon fiber fan bracing.
-This is a bracing system designed by Manuel Adalid Jr. Many customers feel that this new bracing system makes the guitar louder.
-Call for special prices (949-856-1537) for the US market.
+This is a bracing system designed by Manuel Adalid Jr. Many customers feel that this new bracing system makes the guitar louder. $1595 with case with my set-up and fret dressing.

 Photo of Esteve 9CB--Solid cedar face and solid rosewood back & sides.